 Acts and other legislation

-Sometimes, at the back of an Act there are Schedules, which may contain tables, forms for court documents and other information.
+Sometimes, at the back of an Act there are Schedules.
+Schedules can have tables, court forms, and other information.